Jun 02 2025

 I can hear the collaborations here, especially some of the JG Thirlwell rhythms and synth lines.
 There are some decent highlights.
 "This Is The Day" is a classic 80s track that surprises with its use of accordion and harmonica (the latter becoming a go-to motif used in subsequent hits as well).
 "Uncertain Smile" another iconic track of the era gives a sort of cabaret synth-pop vibe reminiscent of Marc Almond's stuff.
 It's theatrical and dramatic.
 Matt seems to consistently explore themes of not knowing himself, and perhaps these offerings are efforts to work that out.
 "Perfect", aside from the accordion, sounds like a lost New Order track.

 Speaking of, I imagine this is a record folks who were cool enough to dig just a little deeper beyond dancing to "Blue Monday" or "Everything Counts" in some disco in 1983 were probably hep to.
-Personally, I would probably have been listening to Kill 'Em All by Metallica if I hadn't been 8 years old.
+Personally, however, I would probably have been listening to Kill 'Em All by Metallica if I hadn't been 8 years old.

 3